financialcpp/teafile/README.md

 ```

-## what is the teafile format and use cases
+## What is teafile format

 ### TeaFile is a file format to store time series in binary flat files
 - An optional header holds a description of file contents such as a description of the item type layout (schema) and metadata (key/value pairs) as well as metadata about the format for the datetime part of the format.
-- The file format is designed to be simple so that APIs are created easily (I agree with this)
+- The file format is designed to be simple.
+APIs can easily be written in any language
 - DiscreteLogics publishes the format and releases APIs for C#, C++ and Python under the GPL.

 I'll describe at a high level, how this format stores your data and what you might want to use it for.

-### high-level overview of the format
+### High-level overview of the format
 I highly encourage anyone to read the exact specification for the TeaFile format - check it out here: [http://discretelogics.com/resources/teafilespec/](http://discretelogics.com/resources/teafilespec/).
-I think it is written clearly and concisely.
+It clearly and concisely written.

 TeaFiles start with a header followed by optional sections, and finally the item area holding the time series data in binary format.

-#### header (mandatory)
+#### Header (mandatory)

 The header is mandatory.
 Any `teafile` that doesn't contain the information below in the first 32 bytes of the file is ill-formed.